John Y. Brown Jr.: Basketball ventures

 Brown and his first wife divorced in 1977.
 On March 17, 1979, he married former Miss America and CBS sportscaster Phyllis George.
 The ceremony was performed by Norman Vincent Peale.
 Brown and George had two children, Lincoln Tyler George Brown and Pamela Ashley Brown.
 Pamela would later become a major journalist for CNN after joining the network in 2021.

 Political career

 Unlike his father, Brown showed only a passing interest in politics prior to 1979.
 In the 1960 election, he was named vice-chairman of John F. Kennedy's presidential campaign in Kentucky.
 He was a member of the Young Leadership Council of the Democratic National Committee, and was named honorary chairman of the National Democratic Party in 1972.
 Later that year, he considered running for the U.S. Senate, but decided against it once former governor Louie Nunn entered the race.
 From 1972 to 1974, he hosted the Democratic National Telethon.
-He founded the Governor's Economic Development Commission of Kentucky and served as chair from 1975 to 1977.
+He founded the Governor's Economic Development Commission of Kentucky and was chair from 1975 to 1977.